Host-microbe interaction & Vascular Dysfunction

 Sepsis, Anesthesia & Innate Immunity

-We also are interested in collaborative research on the role of pharmaceutical compounds in sepsis.
-Sepsis is a severe illness that leads to more than 200,000 deaths per year.
-One key characteristic of sepsis is the systemic hypotension caused by the presence of bacteria and its toxins in the blood vessels.
+Sepsis is a severe illness leading to more than 200,000 deaths yearly.
+One key characteristic of sepsis is the systemic hypotension caused by the presence of bacteria and their toxins in the blood vessels.
 In this sense, we observed that the volatile anesthetic sevoflurane potentiates macrophage bactericidal and anti-inflammatory response in endotoxemia, which lays the foundation of new knowledge to possibly improve the survival of septic patients (Gerber et al., 2019).
-We also showed how the key purinergic enzyme CD39 modulates the function of the P2X7R in macrophages and thus, attenuates sepsis-induced liver injury (Savio et al., 2017).
-Moreover, we contributed to testing the effect of pharmaceutical compounds (Esparza et al., 2022 – in prep.) and a novel probe (Colucci-Guyon et al., 2019; Batista, Oliveira, et al., 2022) on sepsis and as a novel research tool for leishmaniosis and neutrophil-related research, respectively.
+We also showed how the key purinergic enzyme CD39 modulates the function of the P2X7R in macrophages and, thus, attenuates sepsis-induced liver injury (Savio et al., 2017).
+Moreover, we contributed to testing the effect of pharmaceutical compounds (Esparza et al., 2023 – in prep.) and a novel probe (Colucci-Guyon et al., 2019; Batista, Oliveira, et al., 2022) on sepsis and as a novel research tool for leishmaniosis and neutrophil-related research, respectively.

 Illustrative photo of anesthetics (left side).
 P2X7 receptor expression in lipopolysaccharide (LPS)-activated peritoneal macrophages (right side).

 Endothelial-immune cell crosstalk

 Our recent work found that depletion of lung EC-Cav-1 is traceable in the plasma from human PAH patients as a component of extracellular vesicles (EVs).
 The specific EV cell-derived cargo has been implicated in several inflammatory diseases, including cardiopulmonary diseases.
 In line with these observations, our exciting data shows that EC-derived Cav-1+ EVs and Cav-1 loss reduce endo-protective BMPR2 expression and contribute to pro-fibrotic macrophage activation and TGF-β-mediated vascular remodeling (Oliveira et al., 2019).
-Thus, identifying how EC-EC and EC-immune cell communication via EVs leads to endothelial dysfunction and pulmonary vascular remodeling is an important step for research on reducing mortality and morbidity during PAH (Oliveira et al., 2022 – in prep).
+Thus, identifying how EC-EC and EC-immune cell communication via EVs leads to endothelial dysfunction and pulmonary vascular remodeling is an important step for research on reducing mortality and morbidity during PAH.

 Representative confocal micrography showing endothelial cells (green) using a novel genetically modified animal model to investigate endothelial phenotypes and extracellular vesicle shedding.
 Nuclei were stained using DAPI (blue).
 Other lung cell types are observed in red (mTomato).